Why breastfeed?

-Breast milk provides the best food for babies as they grow, and is the only food and drink they need for the first six months of their life.
-Even after six months, you can continue breastfeeding your baby while introducing other foods.
+Breast milk provides the best food for pēpi (babies) as they grow and is the only food and drink they need for the first six months of their life.

-- helps you to bond with your baby
+- helps you bond with your pēpi

 - gives you a good chance to rest and relax while you're feeding